azizazlan/muslim-prayer-times/README.md

 - Display daily dua from Qur'an.
 Total forty Rabbana duas.
 - Display notice (mosque annoucement).

+## Usage

+For now the application can be tested on MacOS.
+Installed [node](https://nodejs.org/en/download/package-manager) on your machine before proceed the steps below.
+Google Chrome and Firefox internet browsers are used in the development.

+1. Download or in a terminal git clone this directory.
+Then change into the `muslim-prayer-times` directory.
+2. Then, run command `npm install`.
+3. Then, run command `npm run dev`
+4. Open `http://locahost:3000` in the web browser.
+5. You might want to change the latitude and longitude in the Settings screen.

+## Deployment

+TODO.

 ## Credits

 - This app would not be possible without [prayertiming](https://github.com/sh4hids/prayertiming) by Shahidul Islam Majumder.